 Sebastian is the technical genius and SEO behind Sebastian’s Pamphlets.
 This warm fellow’s well-known avatar is rather ironic – a crab!
 We’re continuing the Sphinner interview series that began with Dave ‘theGypsy’ Harry.

 1) What benefits have you seen from your activity at Sphinn?

 Sphinn is the best aggregator for SEM stuff (stories, links, discussions), ever.
-Despite the noise on the upcoming pages, Sphinn has all the news that matter.
-In other words Sphinn is a great time saver, although I didn’t dump my feedreader yet.
-Also I’ve met nice folks at Sphinn, people I wouldn’t know otherwise.
-Joining Sphinn was this decade’s best decision (besides moving my WebDev/SEO-pamphlets away from blogspot).
+Despite the noise on the upcoming pages, Sphinn has all the news that matters.
+In other words, Sphinn is a great time-saver, although I didn’t dump my feedreader yet.
+Also, I’ve met nice folks at Sphinn, people I wouldn’t know otherwise.
+Joining Sphinn was this decade’s best decision (besides moving my WebDev/SEO-pamphlets away from Blogspot).